 Each year includes two “interlude” texts that bring a variety of theological topics to the table – from atonement theologies to multi-faith connections.
 The Canadian EfM program also offers Canadian context materials annually, and Canadian scholar, Dr. Norman Knowles, has given permission for groups to read his early work for EfM, Steppingstones – Canadian church history – although it is now out of print.

 Participants purchase their Bibles and textbooks, while tuition includes the annual Reading and Reflection Guide and access to the Canadian context materials.
 Many of the books are available in e-format.

-Models of Theological Reflection that encourage the learner to link the Christian faith, the world, and our lives is the core exercise of EFM that differentiates it from other learning programmes.
-We will practice a variety of methods of reflection individually and as a group.
+Models of Theological Reflection encourage the learner to link the Christian faith, the world, and our lives, and is the core exercise of EfM that differentiates it from other learning programs.
+Groups practice a variety of methods of reflection individually and in the group.

 While taking EfM in a local group is preferable, EfM on-line is an option for those who do not have access to a local group or who cannot attend a local group for other reasons.
 At present there are four on-line groups in Canada.
 Three of these are in the afternoon, B.C. time, to allow for learners participating from across Canada.
 We have one evening group, Pacific Time, meeting together on Monday nights.